 In the eyes of most military leaders, Ebert and Noske came in handy for the time being.
 Noske supported the raising of Free Corps, right-wing paramilitary militias who fought for the Republic in the Baltic region and were ready to fight against Bolshevists.
 Yet, they could not wait for the day when they would get back to power, put the republicans on trial and find them guilty.

 January Uprising in Berlin

-Karl Liebknecht demanded to overthrow Ebert’s government and launch a communist revolution, Rosa Luxemburg explicitly spoke out against it.
 Independent SPD leaders struggled to mediate between the extreme lefts and Ebert.
-While they were talking, workers discovered a flyer published by “Vorwärts” entitled “The hour of reckoning is coming soon!” and about more Free Corps being hired to suppress the workers.
-Indeed Ebert had ordered his defense minister, Gustav Noske, to do so on January 6.
+While they were talking, workers discovered a flyer published by “Vorwärts” entitled “The hour of reckoning is coming soon!”.
+Moreover, they found out that more Free Corps were being hired.
+Indeed, Ebert had ordered Reichswehr minister Gustav Noske, to do so on January 6.
 The talks broke off, the Spartacists called on their members to engage in armed combat.

 Rosa Luxemburg and Karl Liebknecht had to fear for their lives, but both did not want to leave Berlin.
-On the evening of January 15, they were discovered in a Berlin-Wilmersdorf apartment, arrested and handed over to the largest Freikorps unit, the heavily armed Garde-Kavallerie-Schützen-Division.
+On the evening of January 15, they were discovered in a Berlin-Wilmersdorf apartment, arrested and handed over to the largest Freikorps unit, the heavily armed Garde-Kavallerie-Schützen-Division commanded by Captain Waldemar Pabst.
 That same night, both prisoners were murdered.
 Rosa Luxemburg’s body was thrown into the Landwehr Canal, where it was found on 1 July.
 Karl Liebknecht’s body was delivered anonymously to a morgue.